Skip to main content

 Permanent spousal support based on differences in income requires an extreme disparity.
 For example, if one spouse lives in a mansion while the other spouse only has sufficient income to live in a shack, the poorer spouse is likely to receive indefinite alimony.

-If the poor spouse remarries and the new spouse is wealthy, that’s grounds for the paying spouse to petition the court for revocation of the alimony order.
+If the lower-income spouse remarries and the new spouse is wealthy, that’s grounds for the paying spouse to petition the court for revocation of the alimony order.

 What Qualifies As Spousal Support in Bethesda, MD?